Hisonotus pachysarkos

-Hisonotus pachysarkos is a species of catfish in the family Loricariidae.
-It is a freshwater species endemic to Brazil, where it occurs in the Ivaí River basin in the upper Paraná River system.
-It reaches 4.15 cm (1.6 inches) SL and was described in 2016 by Cláudio Henrique Zawadzki and Weferson Júnio da Graça of State University of Maringá and Fábio F. Roxo of São Paulo State University.
+Hisonotus pachysarkos is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+This catfish is endemic to Brazil where occurs in the Ivaí River basin in the state of Paraná.
+This species reaches a standard length of 4.15 cm.
+H. pachysarkos was described in 2016 by Cláudio Henrique Zawadzki and Weferson Júnio da Graça of State University of Maringá and Fábio F. Roxo of São Paulo State University.